nyamu-amq/amq_scripts/README.md

 im so lazy to write usage.... and english is too hard for me..../o\

+### amqAutoReady.user.js
+- It changes your state to ready automatically when you are in lobby.
+- Even when settings are changed.
+- You can unready by clicking unready button manually.
+- You can toggle it with [Alt+R].
+Default is off.
+- Dedicated to lazists.

 ### amqBugfix.user.js
 - it fixes bug that wrong game type on game settings